-On the occasion of their nomination for the Remmen Foundation Art Prize 2019 for Synthetic Seduction, their show at Annka Kultys Gallery in March 2018, Stine Deja and Marie Munk have been featured by Stine Hansen as “tomorrow’s stars in the arts”.
-In the short interview, Deja and Munk talk about their practice as a duo and the interconnections between art and society.
-You can read the full article here (in Danish).
+On the occasion of their nomination for the Remmen Foundation Art Prize 2019 for Synthetic Seduction, their show at Annka Kultys Gallery in March 2018, Stine Deja and Marie Munk have been featured by Stine Hansen as “tomorrow’s stars in the arts” (article in Danish).

 Marie Munk has been interviewed by Interalia Magazine about her practice, her Magic Wand performance at Code Art Fair and her dual-exhibition with Stine Deja, Synthetic Seduction, originally shown at Annka Kultys Gallery.
 Discussing the dissolving boundaries between the body and the mind in contemporary digital society, Munk says: “Our body holds our mind, which constantly pushes the boundaries of the body and explores new territories for the extension of the body’s identity.
 This tension has only been reinforced in the virtual world where our minds can go wandering, without the flabby gravity of the body to hold it back.
 With the digital universe we enter a post-human approach to the human, which challenges our carnality.
 The body has become liquid and editable, dissolved into carefully selected and vehemently retouched fragments.”
 Synthetic Seduction is currently on view at SixtyEight Art Institute in Copenhagen until 4 August.
 You can find the full interview here.